JaimeHyland/Mellifera/README.md

 The project as I have conceived it so far will require at least three data models markedly different from those included in the walkthrough project:
 - The Product model/table will contain a number of important original fields/columns not included in the walkthrough.
 - The Category model/table will be significantly more complex than the one used in the walkthrough.
-- there will be at least one original custom model/table: _System_.
+- there will be at least one original custom model/table: _HusbandrySystem_.

 ### UI elements to delete records for CRUD
 The project will include several UI elements that allow Site administrators to create and remove product records without having to use the Admin panel.
 Both registered and unregistered users will of course be able to read all product records.